philipwalton/blog/articles/untangling-deeply-nested-promise-chains.md

 - You can use a `try`/`catch` block instead of `.then()`/`.catch()` chains, and the error is handled the way it normally is in a `try`/`catch` block.
 - Since `await` expressions halt execution and evaluate to a `Promise`, what was originally multiple levels of nesting can now be represented as successive, top-level assignment expressions (with no nesting).
-- Since an `async` function is sugar for a promise that resolves to its `return` value, you no longer need the `new Promise()` wrapper to clarify what the `Promise` resolves to.
-That can now be easily inferred by looking for the `return` statement(s).
+- Since an `async` function is sugar for a promise that resolves to its `return` value, it makes it much more clear where the promise resolution happens.
+With nested promise chains, that resolution can be much more obscured.

 These improvements are substantial!
 They make your code much easier to both read and write.